Mattlk13/docs.review.ninja/scopes/index.md

  * `repo`

-	Allows ReviewNinja to access a user's repository commit diffs, files, issues, and pull requests in order to perform a code review.
+	Allows ReviewNinja to access a user's repository commit diffs, files, issues, and Pull Requests in order to perform a code review.

  * `repo:status`